mossicrue/katello-attach-subscription/README.md

 * `--empty-hypervisor` remove all the subscriptions from the hypervisors with no guests before assigning subs
 * `--check-density` evaluate cluster data and set them as hypervisors facts.
 Print the cluster report in a file
 * `--check-density-value=VALUE` set the custom value that will says if a cluster is "full" or "empty"
-* `--check-density-file=FILE` set a custom name where print the cluster report.
+* `--check-density-file=FILE` set a custom name where the cluster report would be printed.
+* `--print-subscription-report` print a report for the subscription used by the checked hosts
+* `--print-subscription-report-file=FILE` set a custom name for the file where subscription report would be printed.
+* `--multiple-search` allow to search content-hosts with the result of the query written in the yaml configuration file
+* `--clean-same-product` ensure that all the content hosts has 1 subscriptions for every listed product in the rules present in the yaml
+* `--repeat-API` allow to repeat API call for a certain number of time before fail
+* `--max-step=MAX_STEP` set the max number of time a specific API call has to be repeated in case of fails
+* `--repeat-API-sleep` add an incremental waiting time that is customizzable on yaml configuration file
+* `--concurren-mode` allow to run the code that assign subscription to every hosts in a concurrency way
+* `-v`, `--verbose` show verbose output during the execution
 * `-d`, `--debug` show debug code during execution

 ## Configuration

 `katello-attach-subscription` can be configured using an YAML file (`katello-attach-subscription.yaml` by default).

-The configuration file consists of two main sections: `settings` and `subs`.
+The configuration file consists of two mandatory sections: `settings` and `subs` and three optional sections: `search`, `sleep` and `variables`

 The `settings` section allows to set the same details as the commandline options.
 Any options given on the command line will override the respective config file settings.